segmentio/segment-docs/src/connections/destinations/catalog/graphjson/index.md

 ## Getting Started

-{% include content/connection-modes.md %}

 1. From the Destinations catalog page in the Segment App, click Add Destination.
 2. Search for “GraphJSON” in the Destinations Catalog, and select the “GraphJSON” destination.
 3. Choose which Source should send data to the “GraphJSON” destination.
-4. Go to the https://graphjson.com/dashboard/integrations/segment{:target="_blank"}, find and copy the “API key”.
+4. Go to the `https://graphjson.com/dashboard/integrations/segment`, find and copy the “API key”.
 5. Enter the “API Key” in the “GraphJSON” destination settings in Segment.
 6. Go to `https://graphjson.com/dashboard/integrations/segment` and finish the setup on the GraphJSON side.